Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-log.md

 ## packetery-module-log: purpose

 packetery-module-log keeps the record of what the Packeta plugin did.
-Every call to Packeta, every carrier update and every failed table creation writes one row into the log table of the plugin [VERIFY: src/Packetery/Module/Log/DbLogger.php#add].
+The modules that get the logger write one row for a call to Packeta, for a carrier update and for a failed table creation [VERIFY: src/Packetery/Module/Log/DbLogger.php#add].
+A module that does not get the logger writes nothing here, and the type errors of the plugin go to the log of WooCommerce instead [VERIFY: src/Packetery/Module/Log/ArgumentTypeErrorLogger.php#LEVEL_ERROR].
 The administrator reads those rows on an admin page with a filter [VERIFY: src/Packetery/Module/Log/Page.php#createLogListUrl].

-packetery-module-log implements the logger interface of the domain module, so the other modules write through one service and know nothing about the storage [VERIFY: src/Packetery/Module/Log/Repository.php#remapToRecord].
+packetery-module-log implements the logger interface of the domain module, so a module that writes knows nothing about the storage [VERIFY: src/Packetery/Module/Log/DbLogger.php#DbLogger].
 The module holds 8 files, 727 lines of logic and 41 public methods.
 The settings export of the plugin reads the records of the last days through the same service [VERIFY: src/Packetery/Module/Log/DbLogger.php#getForPeriodAsArray], and a second class cuts the diagnostic file of the plugin to a size limit